Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/slides.md

 1. A *clipboard history manager* is simple to use and can be useful!
 2. *Offline documentation browser* is awesome!
 3. *Reformating Matlab figures* is simple and gives pretty figures!
-4. *Compress your figures* before including them on git, papers, etc!
+4. *Compress your figures* before including them on your papers, sending them online, storing them on your git, etc!

 ## Pointers
 - $\hookrightarrow$ [Other JPEGs and PNGs compression tools](https://enviragallery.com/9-best-free-image-optimization-tools-for-image-compression/)